sylhare/sylhare.github.io/_posts/2021-02-12-React-venture.md

 npx create-react-app <your app name>
 ```

-And here you go, a folder with your app name has been created and you can start running the default page!
+And here you go, a folder with your app name has been created, and you can start running the default page!

 # Concept